 44. The Ugly Sweater

-Get in on the ugly holiday sweater trend by turning it into classroom door décor.
+Get in on the ugly holiday sweater trend by turning it into holiday classroom door decor.
 The more bling, the better!

 45. Home Alone